akshitamaity-ui/ODT2026-songvisualiser/README.md

 - how documentation will be maintained.

 **Response:**
 `[Akshita led all fabrication model building and Interface software and backend connection to input components ( HTML/JS, Illustrator design), led hardware assembly and power design.
-Sirjan led all coding for the led display.
+Sirjan led all coding for the led display and primarily frabication, power design.
 Decisions were made jointly at the start of each session.
 If one track was blocked, the other member provided support.
 Documentation was updated by whoever completed a task.
 No major design change was made without agreement from both.]`

 ## 13.2 Task Breakdown